hiyoni78/TodoList/README.md

 ## Getting Started

-Clone the project and have fun :)
+1. Clone the project
+2. Open solution in Visual Studio 2017 or later
+3. Run using the IIS Express.

 ## License
 This project is licensed under the MIT License